aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ???+ note
     AWS AppConfig requires two API calls to fetch configuration for the first time.
 You can improve latency by consolidating your feature settings in a single [Configuration](https://docs.aws.amazon.com/appconfig/latest/userguide/appconfig-creating-configuration-and-profile.html){target="_blank"}.

-## Key features

-* Define simple feature flags to dynamically decide when to enable a feature
-* Fetch one or all feature flags enabled for a given application context
-* Support for static feature flags to simply turn on/off a feature without rules
-* Support for time based feature flags
-* Bring your own Feature Flags Store Provider

 ## Getting started